sherifhamdyhamdy/Java-Mentorship-Program/README.md

-# Vacation Tracking System (VTS)
+# Vacation Tracking System

 ## 📌 Vision

-The **Vacation Tracking System (VTS)** empowers employees to independently manage their vacation time, sick leave, and personal time off.
-VTS eliminates the need for users to be experts in company or facility-specific leave policies by streamlining leave requests and approvals through a centralized, rules-based system.
+The **Vacation Tracking System** empowers employees to independently manage their vacation time, sick leave, and personal time off.
+System eliminates the need for users to be experts in company or facility-specific leave policies by streamlining leave requests and approvals through a centralized, rules-based system.

 ---